 WHY IS UPF PROTECTION IMPORTANT?

 In the short term, exposure to UV radiation without UPF protection can lead to sunburn and rashes.
-This can develop into wrinkles, leathery skin, liver spots, actinic keratosis, and solar elastosis, as well as various forms of cancer.
+This can develop into wrinkles, leathery skin, liver spots, actinic keratosis, and solar elastosis, as well as various forms of skin diseases.

 Immediate and long-term health risks that tie back to exposure to the sun’s ultraviolet radiation include...